bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 1 Cor 11:14, "Does not nature itself teach you that if a man wears long hair, it is degrading to him."

-2022 discovery of Jewish man's hair:
+2022 discovery of 1st century Jewish man's hair in Jerusalem :

 > The hair was lice-free, and was trimmed or cut evenly, probably indicating that the family buried in this tomb practiced good hygiene and grooming.
 The length of the hair was medium to short, averaging 3-4 inches.
 The color was reddish.